robsann/robsann/README.md

 # Hi, I'm Robson

 I have extensive programming experience and a keen interest in Cyber Security, with a focus on security operations and data flow automation.
-I leverage my GitHub account to curate homelabs to simulate various security operations scenarios and test tools used in Security Operations Centers (SOCs).
+I leverage my GitHub account to curate homelabs to simulate various security operations scenarios and test tools used in Security Operations Centres (SOCs).
 Additionally, whenever possible, I try to create some small snippets of content covering topics in systems administration, network administration, and cyber security.
 My certificates can be found [here](https://github.com/robsann/robsann/blob/main/docs/certificates.md).

 </div>